 Feel free to ask if you have any questions.

 Penny Boards are usually slower than a longboard.
 The components used to build a Penny board were selected to make it light and cheap, at the cost of stability, speed and control — on the other hand the components on a longboard are built to keep you safe and in control during higher speed downhill riding.

-Longboards go faster than Penny Boards when ridden downhill mostly due to their components, even more importantly longboards are much more stable than Penny Boards — allowing better control at high speeds making them dramatically SAFER for downhill riding.
+Longboards usually go faster than Penny Boards when ridden downhill mostly due to their components, even more importantly longboards are much more stable than Penny Boards — allowing better control at high speeds making them dramatically SAFER for downhill riding.

 The only place a Penny Board is ever 'faster' than a Longboard is in instances where you are riding short distances, stopping to pick up the board to walk for a bit — before throwing the board back down to skate (

 When riding a Penny Board around the airport (or putting it in your backpack) the smaller size of the Penny Board makes it faster to swap from walking to skating (while not disturbing people around you if it's crowded) and vice versa.

 Why are Longboards so much faster than Penny Boards down hills?